 SIPRI analyses the state of European security and how it is changing.

 SIPRI produces policy-relevant research on data and trends, future developments, and gender in peace operations and conflict management.

-SIPRI looks at the long-term causes of insecurity and tries to develop paths to sustainable peace.
+SIPRI looks at the long-term causes of insecurity to understand how societies identify and navigate paths to sustainable peace.

 SIPRI focuses on the conditions necessary to resolve conflicts and the effects of positive peace in promoting sustainable development.